Additional Student Resources

 Kennesaw State’s Office of Financial Aid is staffed with full-time professionals who students can meet with to discuss financial aid opportunities and answer questions related to how financial aid is dispersed.

-The Global Learning Scholarship, provided by the Division of Global Affairs, is available for all qualifying students at KSU wishing to go abroad.
+The Global Learning Scholarship, provided by Global Education, is available for all qualifying students at KSU wishing to go abroad.
 If awarded, this scholarship can significantly lower the program cost for a student.

 Diversity Abroad offers several tips and resources for students with high financial need wishing to go abroad, including access to scholarships and fundraising ideas.